riffcc/riffcc.github.io/riffcc/content/about.md

 +++
 ## Building Libraries That Last

-Riff.CC is a platform dedicated to creating cooperative, unstoppable libraries and platforms that are owned and operated by the users themselves.
+Riff.CC is a project dedicated to creating cooperative, unstoppable libraries and platforms that are owned and operated by the users themselves.

-We believe in the power of community-driven infrastructure that cannot be shut down, censored, or controlled by any single entity.

 ## Our Mission

 We're building the future of digital libraries and creative platforms through:

-- **Decentralized Infrastructure**: Using IPFS and other distributed technologies to ensure content remains accessible forever
+- **Decentralized Infrastructure**: Using Codex, IPFS and other distributed technologies to ensure content remains accessible forever
 - **Community Ownership**: Platforms owned and governed by their users, not corporations
 - **Open Source**: All our tools and platforms are open source and freely available
 - **Preservation**: Ensuring that human knowledge and creativity are preserved for future generations

 ## What We Do

-### Libraries That Can't Be Stopped
+### We Build Libraries

 We create resilient digital libraries that exist across thousands of nodes worldwide.
 When you add content to a Riff.CC library, it becomes part of a permanent, uncensorable record of human creativity and knowledge.

-### Platforms By The Users, For The Users
+### By The Users, For The Users

 Every platform we build is designed with community governance in mind.
 Users aren't just consumers—they're owners with a real say in how the platform operates and evolves.